benmeadors/Iconik-API-Wrapper/README.md

 Specifically, this wrapper can do the following

 ### Assets
--get asset info
+- get asset info
--calculate asset duration
+- calculate asset duration
--get signed url for proxy file of asset
+- get signed url for proxy file of asset
--request a new transcription ID
+- request a new transcription ID
--add metdata
+- add metdata
--add any kind of bulk segment via JSON payload
+- add any kind of bulk segment via JSON payload

 ### Users
--Get user's info from Iconik
+- Get user's info from Iconik

 ### Jobs
--get a job's info from Iconik
+- get a job's info from Iconik
--create a new job
+- create a new job
--update an existing job
+- update an existing job